jeesung-ahn/jeesung-ahn.github.io/index.md

   <img class="proj-image" src="/assets/img/evaluation_findings.png" style="height: 100%; width: 100%; object-fit: contain">
   </div>
 <div class="column" markdown="1">
-In this large-scale multi-disciplinary study, we adopted Round Robin design where entire members of campus social groups were recruited.
-Participants rated themselves and their peers' social status such as likability, attractiveness, and influence over others.
-Here, I asked three questions: 1) is there a discrepancy between social status that is evaluated by self *vs.* peers?; 2) would under (or over)-evaluating one's social status be associated with poorer mental health?; 3) would under (or over)-evaluating one's social status be associated with thinking more about *others'* thoughts and feelings?
+In this large-scale, multidisciplinary study, we used a Round Robin design to recruit entire members of campus social groups.
+Participants rated their own and their peers’ social status, including factors like likability, attractiveness, and influence.
+I focused on three key questions: 1) Is there a discrepancy between how individuals evaluate their own social status versus how their peers evaluate it?
+2) Is under- or over-evaluating one’s social status associated with poorer mental health?
+3) Is under- or over-evaluating one’s social status linked to greater consideration of others' thoughts and feelings?
  </div>
 </div>
 <br>